 The premium on "on-the-run" Treasuries is an anomaly.
 I explain it using a model in which primary dealers hold inventories of Treasuries.
 Primary dealers are more likely to hold large inventories of the most recent issues of Treasuries (i.e., on-the-run Treasuries).
+There is also less variation in the size of on-the-run Treasury holdings across primary dealers.
 Because on-the-run Treasuries are easier to find, they trade at a premium.
 My theory is consistent with the USD 40 billion of Treasury contracts that fail to settle each day, with the median failure rate of off-the-run Treasuries being almost twice that of on-the-run Treasuries.
-I use the model to analyse the effects of granting access to central bank facilities to non-banks active in the Treasury market.
+I use the model to analyze the effects of granting access to central bank facilities to non-banks active in the Treasury market.
 Broad access stimulates trading and reduces the on-the-run premium, but settlement fails increase and, counterintuitively, only primary dealers benefit.

-Keywords: Treasuries, on-the-run premium, settlement fails, central bank facility, non-banks

-JEL Codes: G12, G19, G23
+Keywords: Treasuries, on-the-run premium, settlement fails, central bank facility, non-banks JEL Codes: G12, G19, G23

-I thank Martin Brown, Plamen Nenov, Dirk Niepelt, and especially Cyril Monnet for help, Michael Fleming for information on data, Jens Christensen, Stefania D'Amico, Refet Gürkaynak, and Antoine Martin for sharing their knowledge of the market, and Bruno Biais, Arvind Krishnamurthy, Ricardo Lagos, and the participants of the Macroeconomics PhD Seminar University of Bern (2021), Central Bankers Course on Money Markets, Liquidity, and Payment Systems (2022), Macroeconomics Workshop Hasliberg (2022), BDP Alumni Conference (2022), Brown Bag Seminar University of Bern (2022), 35th Australasian Finance & Banking Conference (2022), Swiss Society for Financial Market Research Conference (2023), and other conferences for feedback, insights, and discussion.
+^{}I thank Bruno Biais, Martin Brown, Jens Christensen, Stefania D'Amico, Michael Fleming, Refet Gürkaynak, Arvind Krishnamurthy, Ricardo Lagos, Antoine Martin, Cyril Monnet, Plamen Nenov, Dirk Niepelt, and the participants of the Macroeconomics PhD Seminar University of Bern (2021), Central Bankers Course on Money Markets, Liquidity, and Payment Systems (2022), Macroeconomics Workshop Hasliberg (2022), BDP Alumni Conference (2022), Brown Bag Seminar University of Bern (2022), 35th Australasian Finance & Banking Conference (2022), Swiss Society for Financial Market Research Conference (2023), the seminar at the Bank of Canada (2024), the Bank of England (2024), and the Sveriges Riksbank (2024) and other seminars and conferences for feedback, insights, and discussion.

-†E-mail: schneider.fabienne@icloud.com
+[†]E-mail: schneider.fabienne@icloud.com